ErosolarAI/PLA_GRU_Weapons_Systems_CAD/README.md

 # Quick Raytheon go!!
-Quick there's no DoD integrated link in this repo only simulated CAD
+Quick there's no DoD integrated link in this repo only simulated CAD - if DoD eventuallly publishes papers on fully integrated CAD...

   ▸ ✅ EXTREME DEPTH ANALYSIS DELIVERED: